trussworks/Engineering-Playbook/developing/command-line-tools/HOW2GORELEASER.md

 First log into CircleCI and go to the [Projects Dashboard](https://app.circleci.com/projects/project-dashboard/github/trussworks).
 From this page you can find your repository and either select "Set Up Project" or "Follow Project".

-The next step is to write a CircleCi config file and commit it to your repo.
+The next step is to write a CircleCI config file and commit it to your repo.
-You will need to do some manual configuration in CircleCi to get this working.
+You will need to do some manual configuration in CircleCI to get this working.

 ### Project Environment Variables

-Configure the `GITHUB_TOKEN`, `DOCKER_USER`, and `DOCKER_PASS` environment variables from the CircleCi UI.
+Configure the `GITHUB_TOKEN`, `DOCKER_USER`, and `DOCKER_PASS` environment variables from the CircleCI UI.

 `GITHUB_TOKEN` is used by goreleaser to update release notes and push binaries to the release on GitHub.
 It is also used to update the [trussworks/homebrew-tap](https://github.com/trussworks/homebrew-tap) with the new artifact